2015 Minnesota Golden Gophers football team

 The 2015 Minnesota Golden Gophers football team represented the University of Minnesota in the 2015 NCAA Division I FBS football season.
-They were led by fifth-year head coach Jerry Kill, who resigned on October 28, 2015 for health reasons.
-Tracy Claeys replaced Kill on an interim basis and was named head coach two weeks later on November 11.
 The Gophers played their home games at TCF Bank Stadium.
 They were a member of the West Division of the Big Ten Conference.
 Minnesota finished the regular season with a record of 5–7, 2–6 in Big Ten play to finish in a tie for fifth place in the West Division.
 Despite finishing below .500, the Gophers were invited to the Quick Lane Bowl versus Central Michigan due to there not being enough bowl eligible teams and Minnesota's high Academic Performance Rating.
 Minnesota defeated Central Michigan 21–14 to finish the season 6–7.

+They were led by fifth-year head coach Jerry Kill, who resigned on October 28 for health reasons.
+Defensive coordinator Tracy Claeys replaced Kill on an interim basis and was named head coach two weeks later on November 11.